Last updated on April 1, 2026

 Costly Plunder | Illustration by Ben Maier

-Commander is one of Magic’s most popular formats, and the king of casual play.
-The deck size and singleton constraint give the format incredible versatility, even within one deck.
-You rarely see the same game twice, at least not in a short period of time.
+Commander is one of Magic’s most popular formats and the king of casual play.
+The deck size and singleton constraint give the format incredible versatility, creativity and personal expression in one deck.
+You rarely see the same game twice.
 It can also be incredibly expensive, which makes jumping into the format daunting.

 Commander (1)